paigerodeghero/CPSC8750/publicWebsite.md

 Great, we have added the "start" command.
 From now on, instead of manually typing `node src/server.js` we can run `npm start` when we wish to run the server locally.

 Now fly.io has enough information to engage with their system.
-Run the `flyctl launch` command, and choose your `clemson-yourcpuid` organization (do not use `personal`, as that will not be published publicly).
+Run the `flyctl launch` command, and choose your `clemson-clemsonUsername` organization (do not use `personal`, as that will not be published publicly).

 Choose any region to host your code, they all work, but the closer the region is to you, the faster it will load your webpage.